JustGinger888/Orinoco-Database-Assessment/README.md

 #### Table Design 04

 The answer will all be uniquely identified by the answer_id and associated to the question through the question_id foreign key.
-To ensure that the answers can be traced back to the shopper or seller who left the reponse, I added both the seller_id and the shopper_id as foreign keys.
+To ensure that the answers can be traced back to the shopper or seller who left the response, I added both the seller_id and the shopper_id as foreign keys.
 The question itself will again only exist of a descriptive text and date it will be posted.

 | Answers         | Type    | KEY | Description                                           |
 | --------------- |:-------:|:---:| ----------------------------------------------------- |